zhiyuoe/shadowagent/docs/game-design/game-design.md

 ## Characters and Relationships

-The muturally influenced characters co-creates a dynamic environment.
+The mutually influenced characters co-creates a dynamic environment.

 ---